 Now you know lots of different ways to email a Teams file and the advantages and drawbacks of each.
 There are plenty of options, but only one lets you do everything from Outlook and send links with confidence!

-To see for yourself how harmon.ie can help your business maintain its Teams integrity while collaborating with a broader pool of people and organizations, get started on a free 30-day trial today!
+To see for yourself how harmon.ie can help your business maintain its Teams integrity while collaborating with a broader pool of people and organizations, get started on a free trial today!